benmoose39/Data-Quality/README.md

 # Data-Quality
-Automated profiling of any .csv or .xlsx data files
+Automated profiling of any .csv or .xlsx data files\n\n

-[REQUIREMENTS]
+[REQUIREMENTS]\n
-You'll need Python3 to run these scripts.
+You'll need Python3 to run these scripts.\n
 Run this command in a terminal or command prompt: pip install openpyxl